 2. Remove the air duct located between the air filter housing and the turbocharger.

-3. Inspect the compressor wheel blades with a mirror and a flashlight as shown in the figure and make sure that they are not damaged or deformed.
+3. Inspect the compressor wheel blades with a mirror and flashlight as shown in the figure and make sure that they are not damaged or deformed.

 Note:

-- After replacing the turbocharger, check the intake and exhaust system components, as well as the lubrication system lines for damage.
+- After replacing the turbocharger, check the intake and exhaust system components, as well as the lubrication system lines, for damage.

 Turbocharger.

-1 - collar,
+1 - clamp,

 2 - gasket,